cog-isa/htm-rl/htm_rl/htm_rl/README.md

 - ruamel patches
   - use cases with undesired default behavior
   - how they had been patched
 - examples

+## Run arguments

+TBD:

+- the set of arguments
+- their relation
+- examples

 ## Parameters